DinoChiesa/ApiLoadGen/README.md

 others.

 The initialContext property on the job provides an initial set of context data items.
-Thexe will be accessible via the templating facility.
+These will be accessible via the templating facility.
 This initialContext can be augmented or overridden with context provided in the body of the POST request to start the job.
+And the extracts done for requests in the job can modify or augment this context.

 The geoDistribution property on the job specifies whether to simulate geo-distributed load as the job runs, via the X-Forwarded-For header.